angeal185/nodejs-material-design-flat-file-blog/README.md

 # nodejs-material-design-flat-file-blog
-material-design blog created with hexo stylus and bootstrap
+material-design blog created with hexo, ejs, stylus and bootstrap